DSA-SITN/Programming-and-Problem-Solving-Lab-705210207-/README.md

-# Programming-and-Problem-Solving-Lab-705210207- Contain information related to PPS Lab assignment
+# Programming-and-Problem-Solving-Lab-705210207
 Welcome to the course!
-Below is the list of experiments you will perform:
+Below is the list of experiments:

 ## Sr.No	  Assignements
 ## 1	Design and develop a flowchart or an algorithm for finding area of a circle, rectangle, square & triangle.